yiyins2/CS320-FA23/labs/git-pr/README.md

 <img src="1.png" width=600>

+### Important:
-**Important:** for participation credit, fill [this form](https://forms.gle/L453Z78V8Ckt2y2U7) so that we know you completed this part.
+To obtain point for Lab 3, fill [this form](https://forms.gle/dyr3XDG8m4NYTvGd9) so that we know you completed this part.

 ## Step 2: SSH Keys